mjayJeong/Quiz-Maker/README.md

 # QuizMaker
-Web app that creates quiz
+Web app that creates quiz with GPT